 If you want to learn more about the audition process, you’re in the right place.
 See below to learn about each section and audition requirements.

 Begin the audition process by filling out the Intent to Audition form by clicking on the button below.
 This prompts us to send audition materials and instructions to you in early March.
-This part of our system was recently automated (except for the color guard materials) and should send you the audition materials within minutes after submitting your intent to audition form.
-If you were somehow missed before the system was automated, feel free to fill out an intent to audition form again.

 The Power of the Wasatch has 175 brass and woodwind members.
 The BYU Cougar Marching Band fields: